lindseysim/web-common/README.md

 Add help icon to element(s) as (?) styled icon with tooltip.

-Icon element will be created with class "cm-icon".
+Icon element will be created with class *cm-icon*.

 | Param | Type | Description |
 | :--- | :---: | :--- |